EPR Representative logoEPR Representative

 The order of operations.

-One — read the letter or notice carefully.
-ADEME, DGCCRF, marketplace operator, eco-organism — each has a different legal basis and a different response.
+One, read the letter or notice carefully.
+ADEME, DGCCRF, marketplace operator, eco-organism, each has a different legal basis and a different response.
 The response framework varies.
 See our dedicated guides for ADEME non-compliance letters, Amazon suspensions, Cdiscount rejections, and IDU verification problems on Amazon.

-Two — engage a representative immediately.
+Two, engage a representative immediately.
 Non-EU producers cannot legally remediate without one.
 The mandate signs same day, electronic, no notary.
 We turn around a written quote within 24 hours of your contact form.

-Three — file eco-organism dossiers urgently.
+Three, file eco-organism dossiers urgently.
 Some eco-organisms (Citeo, Ecosystem) accelerate dossiers when an active enforcement letter is attached.
 From dossier to IDU is typically 2 to 3 weeks once filed.

-Four — communicate the remediation to the authority before the deadline.
+Four, communicate the remediation to the authority before the deadline.
 A written response showing concrete steps taken closes most files at stage 1.

 FAQ

-Has anyone actually been fined €30,000 per SKU, or is that just the theoretical maximum?
+Has the €30,000 fine actually been applied, or is that just a theoretical maximum?

 If I voluntarily come into compliance now, am I protected from past-period penalties?